ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-In relaxed mode, the Organizational Domains of both the [@!RFC6376]- authenticated signing domain (taken from the value of the "d=" tag in the signature) and that of the visible From: header domain must be equal if the identifiers are to be considered aligned.
+In relaxed mode, the Organizational Domains of both the [@!RFC6376]- authenticated signing domain (taken from the value of the "d=" tag in the signature) and that of the RFC5322.From domain must be equal if the identifiers are to be considered aligned.
 In strict mode, only an exact match between both of the Fully Qualified Domain Names (FQDNs) is considered to produce Identifier Alignment.

-To illustrate, in relaxed mode, if a validated DKIM signature successfully verifies with a "d=" domain of "example.com", and the visible From: header address is "alerts@news.example.com", the DKIM "d=" domain and the visible From: header domain are considered to be "in alignment".
+To illustrate, in relaxed mode, if a validated DKIM signature successfully verifies with a "d=" domain of "example.com", and the RFC5322.From address is "alerts@news.example.com", the DKIM "d=" domain and the RFC5322.From domain are considered to be "in alignment".
 In strict mode, this test would fail, since the "d=" domain does not exactly match the FQDN of the address.